raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 + if the battery pack has a switch to turn it on and off, make sure it is switched on
 + most motor boards have a red LED to show it is powered on.
 If it is not lit up, you may need new batteries or your battery pack may need to be filled completely for it to work (e.g. if it has space for 8 batteries, then insert 8 batteries)

-**Did you have any issues setting up your Pi or programming the motors?
-If so, did you fix the problems or are you still having issues?**
+### Challenge: experimenting with direction and speed

++ Create a Python file that includes each of the commands: `forward`, `backward`, `left` and `right`.

++ Experiment with giving these commands different values inside the brackets e.g. `robin.left(0.8)`

-Share your comments below.
+Share your comments and any issues you had below.